AirshiftMedia/OpenMOS/doc/mosfields.md

 | version | Used in MOS ActiveX messages.
 String indicating the version of the NCS Host.
 128 chars max. |
 |  |  |

+## OpenMOS Implementation Notes
+-userName is the AD Logon Name or LDAP userPrincipalName to allow further user information retrieval from AD or LDAP